dvoits/z3test/README.md

 ## How to update experiment summary

 The .NET application `/src/Summary` allows to compute summary for an experiment and then either append or replace corresponding row in a given summary table.
+If the given experiment is missing, it is deleted from the summary table.

 Summary tables are stored in the `summary` container as CSV files, one row per experiment.